Pancreatitis – Diagnosis, Symptoms, and Treatment

 Chronic pancreatitis is a common medical problem that is frequently encountered in the primary care clinic.
 Advanced cases often require referral to a gastroenterology specialist, particularly if first-line and conservative measures are ineffective.
 Alcohol accounts for approximately 45% of chronic pancreatitis.
 About 5%-10% of alcoholics go on to develop chronic pancreatitis.

-Worldwide, the incidence of chronic pancreatitis is estimated to be 2-23 cases per 100,000 people per year.
+Worldwide, chronic pancreatitis incidence is estimated to be 2-23 cases per 100,000 people per year.
 In the United States, chronic pancreatitis leads to greater than 122,000 ambulatory care visits and more than 56,000 hospitalizations annually.

 Features of chronic pancreatitis often include: